tewhatuora/air-fhir-ig/input/pagecontent/immunusationUpdateMessage.md

 ####  Immunisation Update Message Response processing steps:
 1. The PMS sends an HL7v2.0 VXU^V04 ACK message to the  Healthlink Air Broker indicating if the immunisation update  request has been accepted or not
-2. The Healthlink Air Broker creates a bundle containing an OperationOutcome with an appropriate Result Code and sends it to the Orchestration server's *$process-message* endpoint.
+2. The Healthlink Air Broker creates a bundle containing an OperationOutcome with an appropriate Result Code and sends it to the Orchestration server's *$process-message* endpoint (eventType=IMMUNISATION_UPDATE_ACK)
 3. The Orchestration server returns a synchronous 200 response to the  Healthlink Air Broker.
 3. The Orchestration server forwards the response message to the ImmSOT server's *$process-message* endpoint.